Sakura-sophie/FPGA-quantum-decoder/README.md

 REARRANGE scans the grid from top-left to bottom-right, looking for the first target site that is empty (target_grid = '1', roi_results = '0').
 Raster order sets the fill priority: top-left sites are filled first.
 Once an empty target site is found, SEARCH_DONOR scans the whole grid for the closest atom to that site, among atoms sitting outside the target pattern.
 This minimises the distance each atom has to travel, reducing move time and heating/loss risk during transport.
 That atom is marked as vacated, and a move command is written into var_fifo: its coordinates, plus the (Δrow, Δcol) needed to bring it to the target site.
 The FSM loops back to REARRANGE to find the next empty target site, repeating until every target site is filled or no atoms remain to move.
-The finished move list is latched into fifo_storage for the execution stage.
+The finished move list is latched into 'fifo_storage' for the execution stage.
 This approach isn't globally optimal, but it's cheap in logic/timing and works well for small, sparse grids like this 3×3 prototype.

 - **Move output / instruction formatting**
 Each move is transmitted as four sequential 8-bit values over two Trigger pulses: donor x-coordinate, donor y-coordinate, then x-displacement, y-displacement (signed).
-Between values, the FSM enters a DELAY state that holds the output steady for output_del cycles and pulses readout once.
+Between values, the FSM enters a DELAY state that holds the output steady for 'output_del' cycles and pulses readout once.
 This creates a clean, separated step on the output line so each instruction is individually resolvable on a scope.
 Currently DELAY is quite long.

 - **DAC output**
 A separate process from the main body that runs on the fast clock.
 Feeds the computed move sequence into the AOD drive waveform to output the signal needed to steer the optical tweezers.
-The 8-bit instruction value (instr_s) is left-shifted into a 14-bit DAC word by padding with six '0's (instr_s & "000000"), scaling the value by 64.
+The 8-bit instruction value ('instr_s') is left-shifted into a 14-bit DAC word by padding with six '0's (instr_s & "000000"), scaling the value by 64.
 This spreads the DAC's usable output range across the full 8-bit instruction space, producing larger voltage steps between adjacent instruction values on the scope/DAC output.
 The dac_driver process then implements the AD9767's interleaved-mode write timing: it alternates between the 2 output channels (dac_sel) using a fixed sequence (SEL_SETUP → DATA_SETUP → CLK_HI → WRT_HI → BOTH_LO → SWAP_CHAN) to meet the DAC's setup/hold requirements for IQSEL, IQCLK, and IQWRT as specified in the datasheet.[DAC methods - Go to interleaved mode, not dual port](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9763_9765_9767.pdf) or access data sheet via [ANALOG DEVICES AD9767](https://www.analog.com/en/products/AD9767.html)

 ## Getting Started

-1. Open Vivado and create a new project targeting `xc7z010clg400-1`.
+1. Open Vivado and create a new project targeting xc7z010clg400-1.
-2. Add `src/my_FPGA.vhd` as a design source
+2. Add src/my_FPGA.vhd as a design source
-3. Add `constraints/constraints.xdc` as a constraint source
+3. Add constraints/constraints.xdc as a constraint source
 4. Recreate the block design (see above) and generate the HDL wrapper
 5. Run Synthesis → Implementation → Generate Bitstream
 6. Connect power to the board and switch on.
 Use ethernet to connect to pc.